pat8901/aptdemod/README.md

 ![Img](argentina.png)

-This C program demodulates Automatic Picture Transmission (APT) radio signals from NOAA satellites, converting the received signals into weather images.
-By processing the APT signals, the program extracts and reconstructs the image data, providing weather visualizations from satellite transmissions.
+Aptdemod is a C program designed to demodulate Automatic Picture Transmission (APT) radio signals from NOAA satellites stored in 11025hz wav audio files.
+By processing the APT signals, the program extracts and reconstructs the image data outputting a weather satellite image.
+This provides weather visualizations from satellite transmissions.
 Ideal for amateur radio enthusiasts and weather monitoring applications, this decoder leverages signal processing techniques to deliver accurate and detailed images.

+* Aptdemod audio input is limited to 11025hz wav files.
+Further compatibility is planned in future updates!

 ### What is APT
 The Automatic Picture Transmission (APT) system is an analog image transmission system developed for use on weather satellites.
 It was introduced in the 1960s.
 A user station anywhere in the world can receive local data at least twice a day from each satellite as it passes nearly overhead.